 The same authors, \citet{Chen2020DelvingCaptioning}, improved this method, proposing the VNS-GRU approach.
 They maintained the semantic information but improved the form of computing the penalty weight in the optimization process.
 For that, they proposed \textit{professional learning} that aims, in the training algorithm, to assign higher weights to the samples with lower loss.
 An advantage of this is that the model can learn unique words and complicated grammar structures.

 All these methods show the benefits of describing the videos according to dynamic visual and semantic information.
-However, these models' performance has a strong-dependence on the quality of semantic concept detection models, which makes it difficult to generate words that are not included in the set of concepts to be classified.
-This strong-dependence can be alleviated by including an adaptive mechanism~\citep{Hu2019HierarchicalCaptioning, Perez-Martin2020AttentiveCaptioning} that selectively determines the visual and semantic information required to generate each word.
+However, these models' performance strongly depends on the quality of semantic concept detection models, which makes it difficult to generate words that are not included in the set of concepts to be classified.
+This strong dependence can be alleviated by including an adaptive mechanism~\citep{Hu2019HierarchicalCaptioning, Perez-Martin2020AttentiveCaptioning} that selectively determines the visual and semantic information required to generate each word.

 \paragraph{Syntactic Guiding (SyG)-based approaches:} Although some recent works in image captioning~\citep{Deshpande2019FastPart-Of-Speech,He2019ImageGuidance} and video captioning~\citep{Hou2019JointCaptioning,Wang2019ControllableNetwork} have explored the use of syntactic information in the generation process, its impact has not been widely explored.
 For the video captioning task, \citet{Hou2019JointCaptioning} created a model that first generates a sequence of POS tags and a sequence of words, and then learns the joint probability of both sequences using a probabilistic directed acyclic graph. \citet{Wang2019ControllableNetwork} integrated a syntactic representation in the decoder, also learned by a POS sequence generator.
-These models' weakness is that they do not directly exploit the relationship neither between syntactic and visual representations nor between syntactic and semantic representations.
+These models' weakness is that they neither directly exploit the relationship between syntactic and visual representations nor between syntactic and semantic representations.